MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-time-constraints.md

 > [!Note]
 > For this scenario, it is recommended to use Date Window along with Time Window rather than Time promised as Time Promised will take priority over the other parameters during optimization.

 When setting up RSO, ensure **Scheduling Windows** is a constraint in the goal you are running RSO with.
 For more details see the topic on [RSO COnfiguration](./rso-configuration.md).
-If you're new to RSO, see the [RSO Quickstart](./rso-quickstart.md).
+If you're new to RSO, see the [RSO Quickstart Guide](./rso-quickstart.md).

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-time-constraint-work-order-rso-goal.png)

+After running RSO, you'll see the results on the schedule board.
+In our example, the work order could have been scheduled either 9/12 or 9/13 based on the date window of the work order, and whichever day it is scheduled, it should be scheduled in the afternoon between 12PM and 5PM.

-> [!div class="mx-imgBorder"]
+ [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-time-constraint-work-order-rso-schedule-board.png)

 ## Configuration considerations